Sexual Abuse During Medical Care

 If a loved one was abused, they might show signs of post-traumatic stress disorder (PTSD).
 They might become withdrawn or even fearful, especially if their assailant used force or threats against them.

 Medical professionals have an ethical duty to act professionally in all their interactions with patients.
-This duty is enforced in a few ways.
+In Colorado, this duty is enforced in a few ways.

 First, patients can take action by filing a complaint with the Colorado Medical Board (CMB) against a doctor who has committed abuse.
 The CMB has the authority to terminate a doctor’s medical license.